Maria Sarungi Tsehai: Education and career

 Tsehai received her degree in Humanities in 1999 from the University of Eötvös Loránd, Hungary.
 She is versed in communication, journalism, and the fashion industry.
 She also owns her own communication company, Compass Communication.
 She has participated in the making of films such as Am Tired (2005) and Born on Fire (2008).
 She currently owns her own online television channel called Kwanza TV.

 Activism

 Tsehai is known for her advocacy for change in Tanzania.
 Through the use of media, she promotes education to young women, and against discrimination toward women.

+Maria Sarungi, has been reported abducted in Kenya on 12 January 2025.

+Maria was reportedly taken by three armed men in a black Noah vehicle from Chaka Place in Nairobi's Kilimani area at approximately 3:15.
+She was kidnapped by three armed men in a black Noah from Chaka Place, Kilimani, Nairobi, Kenya, at 3:15 pm on 12 January 2025.